WORKSHOPS

 LOCATION: Design Lab

-Participation: Limited to 12, 90 minutes.
+Participation: Limited to 12, 90 minutes, from 10:00 – 11:30 AM.
 Available on a first-come, first-serve basis.
 Sign up here.

 Amanda Barrow, Visual Artist and Fulbright Specialist, Massachusetts